Part-Time Jobs From Home

 Ah, almost forgot to talk about eBay.
 They mentioned that in the early days eBay was great, tons of buyers, collectors who paid top dollar, etc. But they are no longer eBay fans unless it is truly a collector item or high end brand name.
 The time, trouble, and listing/advertising fees are too high for small dollar items.
 It still can be a good platform for the right things but listing 200 auctions a week (like many eBay grinders do to make acceptable money) is no fun for the return on investment.

-So next time you drive by a Garage Sale sign you might want to stop take a look, just in case you can find that hidden treasure.
+So next time you drive by a Garage Sale sign you might want to stop take a quick look, just in case you can find that hidden treasure.
 And you can keep it to enjoy or sell it to make a few bucks.